LabSEC/object-pkcs11/README.md

 # Status
 Under development as of Oct 2015.

 The following table describes which PKCS11 functions are supported.
 Although they are not completely supported (maybe), the tests should be a good measure of what we support or not.
+An OK mark should mean that at least the function is used somewhere in the code.

 | Function Name         | Status        |
 | --------------------- | ------------- |